 If you are in the first few months of your business, you are probably still figuring things out, but six months, a year in you should have an idea of what your brand stands for.
 In other words, the story and purpose behind your brand, why you do what you do.
 And it is this that your customers will connect to and identify with, and eventually come to trust.

-If you are ready to get started with creating a brand that attracts your right customers I invite you to look at Define Your Brand.
-An online course I created to help early-stage creative startups create a brand that truly reflects the purpose of their business.
-Or if you have been in business for a while and feel like your brand could be performing much better have a look at my bespoke Brand Ingenuity offering, where I work with you on a one-to-one basis to develop a brand strategy that will take your business to the next level.
+If you have been in business for a while and feel like your brand could be performing much better than it currently is, do have a look at my bespoke Illuminate Your Brand offering, where we work together on a one-to-one basis to develop a brand blueprint that will take your business to the next level.